Designations Congruent with Things: Chapter 2

 “You are not to clone a kaiju,” he says.

-“Aw,” Newton replies, but it is, unfortunately, clearly some kind of monosyllabic endearment rather than disappointed acquiescence.
+“Aw,” Newton replies, but it is, unfortunately, more suggestive of monosyllabic endearment than disappointed acquiescence.

 Comments